Ronnick7i/CA1/README.md

 <h3 align="left">Languages and Tools:</h3>
 <p align="left"> <a href="https://getbootstrap.com" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/bootstrap/bootstrap-plain-wordmark.svg" alt="bootstrap" width="40" height="40"/> </a> <a href="https://www.php.net" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/php/php-original.svg" alt="php" width="40" height="40"/> </a> </p>

+### Instructions
+* Install Xampp if you havent done so already
+* Create a MySQL database called Shoe Gallery in PHP MyAdmin
+* Run the code in the sql-db.txt file in PHP MyAdmin
+* Move the PHP files in to your htdocs folder so Apache can process the PHP code
+* Configure the database.php file to connect to your SQL database